Over the years, Pho Hanoi has retained its original flavor and continues to attract many diners from all around the world to savor it.

 Nguyen Sieu – Beloved Fried Pho in Hanoi

-This Hanoi fried pho restaurant offers a unique fried pho dish, which is served with sweet and sour dipping sauce and pickled cucumber salad.
-The place is quite crowded and only opens in the evening.
+At Nguyen Sieu, diners enjoy a unique fried pho dish paired with sweet and sour dipping sauce and refreshing pickled cucumber salad.
+The restaurant usually gets crowded and only opens in the evening.

 Pho 62 Le Trong Tan – A Great Pho Place in Thanh Xuan, Hanoi